Tommy Hutton: Broadcasting career

 Owing in great part to an organizational reshuffle, Hutton retired from his 19-season-long broadcasting position with the Marlins following the 2015 season.
 After a six year absence from the booth, Hutton returned to his original position.
+It was announced he would retire again following the 2026 season.

 Personal

 His brother-in-law Dick Ruthven was an MLB pitcher from 1973 to 1986.
 The two were teammates on the Phillies from 1973 to 1975.

 A cousin, Bill Seinsoth, was a star baseball player at the University of Southern California before he was killed in a 1969 automobile accident.